-Conningarth Economists has been appointed by Nemai Consulting cc to do the economic component of the EIA.
+Conningarth Economists have been appointed by Nemai Consulting cc to do the economic component of the EIA.
 This part of the study by Conningarth is to determine the specific local economic and socio-economic impacts of the preferred augmentation option.
 The study is restricted to the Mokolo River and the main stem of the Crocodile River (West) downstream of the Hartebeespoort Dam.

-The Conningarth Economic Study is not based on the standard EIA study approach and framework.
-The purpose of this study is to assess the economic impact of the proposed new developments on the proposed Lephalale location and the macro-economic impact on the areas involved.
-Although construction of the Medupi power station has already commenced, forming part of the Eskom investment program, the rest of the program can be terminated if it is found that there is no justification for the development in this area.
+The Conningarth Economic Study is not based on the standard EIA study approach and framework, but also includes the impact on the availability of the water once Phase 2 of the augmentation infrastructure is operational.
+Although construction of the Medupi Power Station has already commenced, forming part of the Eskom investment program, the rest of the program can be terminated if it is found that there is no justification for the development in this area.
 The water augmentation infrastructure is a critical cost element in the justification of the total development.